lsst-dm/dmtn-184/index.rst

 operation.
 Some more complicated options are not implemented in the prototype, in particular:

-- Day-time re-association of DiaSources to SSObjects ios not implemented and was not tested.
+- Day-time re-association of DiaSources to SSObjects is not implemented and was not tested.
 Due to Cassandra architecture update operations are not trivial and may have some impact on later read requests.
 It may be possible to avoid it completely by splitting table schema, and it clearly deserves